Coat of arms of Ukraine: Description

-The Tryzub is heavily used in the military heraldry to commemorate the participation on the Eastern Front during World War II.
-At least 36 units of the Italian Army carry the Tryzub in their Coat of Arms, as they were awarded a Medal for Military Valor during their service on the territory of Ukraine.
-The Tryzub is the Coat of arms of Zaslawye.
-Worth noting is that the Tryzub was also used in conjunction with the tricolor flag of Russia as the symbol of the White émigré anticommunist corporate solidarist movement, the National Alliance of Russian Solidarists, in the early 20th century.
+The Tryzub is used in military heraldry to commemorate participation on the Eastern Front during World War II.
+Over 36 units of the Italian Army carry the Tryzub in their coat of arms, as they were awarded a Medal for Military Valor during their service on the territory of Ukraine.
+The Tryzub is the coat of arms of the town of Zaslawye in Belarus.
+In the early 20th century, the Tryzub was used in conjunction with the tricolor flag of Russia as the symbol of the National Alliance of Russian Solidarists.

-Three-fingered salute

 A three-fingered hand salute is sometimes used to mimic the Tryzub; as for example in pro-independence demonstrations in the late 1980s and in the logo of the (Ukrainian) Svoboda party.